 Mr Scott said the spending squeeze meant it was time for tough decisions, adding: "Do we continue to fund prescriptions, have free concessionary travel for everyone over 60, while at the same time cutting university education in Scotland?

-"I don't think it's credible for me or frankly any other political leader to carry on doing everything as we always have."'A good deal'
+"I don't think it's credible for me or frankly any other political leader to carry on doing everything as we always have."

 He went on: "We are going to have to make choices - so can we keep people who are currently, for example, on the concessionary charges scheme?

 "For new people, for new applicants to that scheme, then there is an argument there about changing it.